leap-stc/leap-stc.github.io/docs/edu/bootcamps.md

 ### Prepare ahead of the event

 Bootcamp instructors should make sure that they are added to the [Bootcamp Instructors Github Team](https://github.com/orgs/leap-stc/teams/bootcamp-instructors) by contacting the data and compute team.
-This ensures that the people running the bootcamp can perform tasks that might be needed the day of (mostly likely signing up folks who either entered wrong data or did not register ahead of time).
+This ensures that the people running the bootcamp can perform tasks that might be needed the day of (mostly often signing up folks who either entered wrong information or did not register ahead of time).

-Before the event check the following:

-- Is somebody available to add new data to the Member Data Google Sheet?
-LEAPs Managing Director has the ability to add data or give others edit access.
-- Can the instructors manually trigger the ["Parse Member Sheet and Add New Members" action](https://github.com/leap-stc/member_management/actions/workflows/read_sheet.yaml) (by clicking on "Run Workflow>Run Workflow" in the top right).
+Before the event, we recommend that instructors follow these steps ahead of time:

-- Double Check that all participants github names are present in the [leap-pangeo-base-access](https://github.com/orgs/leap-stc/teams/leap-pangeo-base-access) team!
-If folks are in this team they will have access to the hub!
-If they are not there they either have not accepted the invite to the team (they will be shown as pending invites; tell them to accept the invite as described [here](https://leap-stc.github.io/guides/faq.html#where-is-my-invite)) or there is an issue with their github username (check their github handles in the Member Data Google Sheet for typos and completeness).
-We recommend that you familiarize yourself and test these steps ahead of time.
+- Before the bootcamp begins, double check that all participants github names are present in the [leap-pangeo-base-access](https://github.com/orgs/leap-stc/teams/leap-pangeo-base-access) team!
+If folks are in this team they will have access to the hub.
+If they are not present here, then we need to troubleshoot Hub access.
+- The first thing to try is manually triggering the ["Parse Member Sheet and Add New Members" action](https://github.com/leap-stc/member_management/actions/workflows/read_sheet.yaml) by clicking on `Run Workflow > Run Workflow` in the top right menu.
+If a student has filled out the hub access sign-up form with the correct information, this action will invite them to the team and once they accept the invite, they will receive access to the Hub.
+- If this does not work, it is likely that the student either (1 - Pending Invite) have not accepted the invite to the team yet or (2 - Wrong Username) made a mistake while inputting their Github username on the Hub access request form.
+    - For (1 - Pending Invite), ask the student to accept the [leap-pangeo-base-access](https://github.com/orgs/leap-stc/teams/leap-pangeo-base-access) team invite on Github.
+    - For (2 - Wrong Username), check their github handles in the Member Data Google Sheet for typos.
+- In either case, it is useful to have view/edit access to the Member Data Google Sheet.
+LEAPs Managing Director has the ability to add data or give others edit access – request access via [Slack](https://leap-nsf-stc.slack.com/ssb/redirect) if you need it.

-If you are anticipating many attendees to access the hub at the same time to follow along, it is useful to consult with the **[Data & Compute Team](../../support/contact)** or 2i2c beforehand to ensure a smooth presentation.
+If you are anticipating many attendees to access the hub at the same time to follow along, it is useful to consult with the [Data & Compute Team](../../support/contact) beforehand to ensure a smooth presentation.

 ### Troubleshooting during the event

-If students have trouble signing in to the hub, please refer to the **FAQ** for troubleshooting steps.
+If students have trouble signing in to the hub, please refer to the [FAQ](../../technical-reference/faqs) for troubleshooting steps.

 ## After the event